 Kelly Green Biography

-Kelly Green is an up and coming jazz pianist vocalist who currently resides in Queens, New York City.
+Kelly Green is a critically acclaimed pianist vocalist who currently resides in Queens, New York City.
 Born and raised in Florida, she began singing as a toddler and started piano lessons at age seven.
 At age eleven she became interested in jazz and began attending the Jamey Aebersold Jazz Workshop every year with her father, who is a professional bass player.
 Her senior year of high school she recorded and produced her own album of twelve original songs called “Aspire”.

 She received her Bachelors in Jazz Studies- piano performance at the University of North Florida.
 She studied piano with accomplished jazz pianist, Lynne Arriale as well as voice with wonderful vocalist, Michelle Amato.
 She received the outstanding musician’s award her last three years at the University.
 While living in Jacksonville she performed weekly with her trio at the Ponte Vedra Lodge and Club.
 She also performed steadily at the Times Union Center, Lilly’s Coffee Shop, and Rhett’s Piano Bar as well as doing many private events at various locations.
 In May 2011, she competed in the Generation Next Youth Talent Competition at the Jacksonville Jazz Festival taking home first prize and a $2,000 savings bond for playing and singing Herbie Hancock’s “Eye of the Hurricane”.